-I read a tabloid article earlier this week which talked about a celebrity suffering with a back injury.
+I recently read a tabloid article which talked about a celebrity suffering with a back injury.
 Articles like this, found in the media, often use language that can cause fear around pain and injury.
-Inaccurate descriptions of injuries in the media can impact on the amount of fear felt by you if you are experiencing an episode of back pain.
+This can impact the amount of fear felt by you if you are experiencing an episode of back pain.
+So, if even celebrities are misinformed, what about you?
+Have you been given accurate information about your back pain?

 I’ve lost count of the number of patients I’ve treated with back pain who have come in to see me in tears.
 So many people have the fear that their back pain will cause them to end up in a wheelchair because they’ve been told their discs have slipped, or their spine is crumbling.